pmPartch/CryptoI/README.md

 ### step N+1: now you need to deal with the last block (the one with the real pad)

 ![alt text](https://github.com/pmPartch/CryptoI/raw/master/CBC_decode.PNG "AES with CBC")

+## Use of C# to work the class optional assignments

+I'm currently working the week 5 assignment and I continue to do all the assignments using C# (.Net 4.0 using Visual Studio 2010...I'm not using the more current Visual Studios only because they are so freaking slow to launch).
+Here are some notes about how to handle the various coding tasks.

+### implementation using AES by hand-coding your own CBC and CRT modes

+AesManaged does have a CBC implementation, but you are asked not to use it and instead implement your own CBC processing.
+Also, AesManaged does NOT have a counter mode (CRT) so you will be faced with implementation this yourself.
+Here are some notes:

+Aes class is abstract, but you do have a factory in the static Create method of AesManaged.
+But note that you will need to set the KeySize and BlockSize before assigning keys or IV values.
+So what I did was the following to create an Aes object in order to create a usable block cipher: